 Taking privacy and web data protection seriously

 Krux is not in the business of setting industry standards, but we do all that we can to advance industry dialogue and improve standards of practice.
-To that end we will enable our clients to manage their data in a responsible way; we will empower consumers to determine what data is collected and how it is used; and we will expose inappropriate or unethical practices in data collection and ad targeting whenever we discover them.
-Through our technology, we will expose bad actors and their actions, educating the industry and consumers on the impact of any unethical, inappropriate, or illegal activities we discover.
+To that end, we will enable our clients to manage their data in a responsible way and we will empower consumers to better understand what data is collected via the Platform and how it is used.

 We take commercially reasonable efforts to maintain security protections in accordance with industry "best practices" to protect data we collect from loss, alteration, destruction, misuse and unauthorized access or disclosure.
 We maintain strict control and physical security of the facilities used to store data and only allow access to authorized personnel.
 We restrict access to data to those employees, contractors and agents that have a need to know the information in order to provide and support our services.
 All Krux employees are bound by confidentiality obligations and may be subject to disciplinary or legal action if they fail to meet these responsibilities.